wenewzhang/mixin_labs-python-bot/README.md

     mixin_ws.run()
 ```

-Send the READ message to the server let it knows this message has already been read.
-If you don't send it,  the bot will receive the duplicated message again after the bot connect to server next time.
+Send a READ operation message to the server let it knows this message has been read.
+The bot will receive the duplicated message when the bot connected to server again if bot don't send response.

 ```python
         MIXIN_WS_API.replayMessage(ws, msgid)